xmas-ar/xNMS/docs/source/base/installation.md

 Key parameters for the network builder:

 - `display_nodes_as_images` (`true`): displaying nodes as images can be slower if there are too many nodes.
-- `max_allowed_nodes` (`500`): threshold above which eNMS will not try to display a network (too much data).
+- `max_allowed_nodes` (`500`): threshold above which xNMS will not try to display a network (too much data).

 ## Scheduler

-The scheduler, used for running tasks at a later time, is a web application that is distinct from eNMS.
-It can be installed on the same server as eNMS, or a remote server.
+The scheduler, used for running tasks at a later time, is a web application that is distinct from xNMS.
+It can be installed on the same server as xNMS, or a remote server.

-Before running the scheduler, one must configure the following environment variables so it knows where eNMS is located and what credentials to authenticate with:
+Before running the scheduler, one must configure the following environment variables so it knows where xNMS is located and what credentials to authenticate with:

--   `ENMS_ADDR`: URL of the remote server (example:
+-   `xNMS_ADDR`: URL of the remote server (example:
     `"http://192.168.56.102"`).
--   `ENMS_USER`: eNMS login.
+-   `xNMS_USER`: xNMS login.
--   `ENMS_PASSWORD`: eNMS password.
+-   `xNMS_PASSWORD`: xNMS password.

 The scheduler is an asynchronous application that must be deployed with gunicorn :